muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 ## Chapter 3
-## 🔐 Key Takeaways from the "Selecting Security Controls"
+## 🔐 Key Takeaways from the "Selecting Security Controls
 ---

 ### 🎯 Purpose of Security Controls